 Ampere's law and its applications to infinitely long straight wire.
-Straight and toroidal solenoids, Force on a moving charge in uniform magnetic and electric fields.
-Cyclotron.
+Straight solenoid (only qualitative treatment), force on a moving charge in uniform magnetic and electric fields.

-Force on a current-carrying conductor in a uniform magnetic field.
-Force between two parallel current-carrying conductors-definition of ampere.
-Torque experienced by a current loop in uniform magnetic field; moving coil galvanometer-its current sensitivity and conversion to ammeter and voltmeter.
+Force on a current-carrying conductor in a uniform magnetic field, force between two parallel current-carrying conductors-definition of ampere, torque experienced by a current loop in uniform magnetic field; Current loop as a magnetic dipole and its magnetic dipole moment, moving coil galvanometer its current sensitivity and conversion to ammeter and voltmeter.

 Chapter 5: Magnetism and Matter

-Current loop as a magnetic dipole and its magnetic dipole moment.
-Magnetic dipole moment of a revolving electron.
-Magnetic field intensity due to a magnetic dipole (bar magnet) along its axis and perpendicular to its axis.
-Torque on a magnetic dipole (bar magnet) in a uniform magnetic field; bar magnet as an equivalent solenoid, magnetic field lines; Earth's magnetic field and magnetic elements.
+Bar magnet, bar magnet as an equivalent solenoid (qualitative treatment only), magnetic field intensity due to a magnetic dipole (bar magnet) along its axis and perpendicular to its axis (qualitative treatment only), torque on a magnetic dipole (bar magnet) in a uniform magnetic field (qualitative treatment only), magnetic field lines.

 Chapter 6: Electromagnetic Induction

-Electromagnetic induction; Faraday's laws, induced emf and current; Lenz's Law, Eddy currents.
-Self and mutual induction.
+Electromagnetic induction; Faraday's laws, induced emf and current; Lenz's Law, Self and mutual induction.

 Chapter 7: Alternating Current

-Alternating currents, peak and rms value of alternating current/voltage; reactance and impedance; LC oscillations (qualitative treatment only), LCR series circuit, resonance; power in AC circuits, wattless current.
+Alternating currents, peak and RMS value of alternating current/voltage; reactance and impedance; LCR series circuit (phasors only), resonance, power in AC circuits, power factor, wattless current.

 Chapter 8: Electromagnetic Waves